bananarama92/FBC-fork/_INDEX.md

 - `/exportlooks <member number> <include restraints: true/false> <include body, eyes, etc: true/false>` allows you to save your or another player's last seen appearance as a string you can later import with BCX or on yourself `/importlooks`.
 If no member number is given, copies your own appearance.
 Additional parameters default to "false".
 - `/importlooks [looks string]` sets your current appearance to the copied appearance.
 - `/w [target's first name] [message]` sends a whisper to the target.
 No message will be sent if the target cannot be found or if many people with the same name are present in the room.
 No more danger of the other player disconnecting and you uttering the message out loud in public.
-- `/versions` show what versions of BC, BCX and BCE other players in the room are using.
+- `/versions` show what versions of BC, BCX and FBC other players in the room are using.
 - `/r` resets animations and expressions.
 You can optionally define part of the face to reset, leaving other parts intact, e.g. `/r eyes`
 - `/pose <space separated list of poses>` allows setting or resetting your character's pose.
 Note that this bypasses restrictions, but will not override poses imposed by items, e.g. short collar chain.
 - `/pose list` lists all available poses.